 If it’s an emergency -- for instance, someone is suicidal or in a crisis -- call 911.

 If it’s not an emergency, start with your regular doctor.
-He will check to make sure that medication or another illness is not the cause of your symptoms.
-If you are physically fine, he will likely refer you to a mental health care professional -- someone trained in treating mental health.
+They will check to make sure that medication or another illness is not the cause of your symptoms.
+If you are physically fine, they will likely refer you to a mental health care professional -- someone trained in treating mental health.

 If you have health insurance, find out what your plan covers.
 Your employer might offer an “Employee Assistance Plan” (EAP) that offers counseling, too.
 If you are a veteran, the VA system also has resources.

 Primary care doctor: These doctors are either MDs or DOs who have general knowledge in treating a wide variety of common conditions.
 They are sometimes called general practionioners.